Thumbnail image

 Highlights from Our Component Library

-Below, I highlight some of the key UI components were designed to be flexible, accessible, and consistent across all product teams.
+Below, I highlight some of the key UI components were designed to be flexible, accessible, and scalable consistent across all product teams.
 Each one follows a shared design token system and includes guidelines for usage, states, and responsive behavior.

 Establishing Ownership

-To ensure the design system has clear ownership, we are hoping to form a cross-functional Design Systems team to regularly to review proposals for new components or changes and make key decisions to ensure the system continues to meet the needs of Berkeleytime.
+To ensure the design system has ownership, we are hoping to form a cross-functional Design Systems team to regularly to review proposals for new components or changes and make key decisions to ensure the system continues to meet the needs of Berkeleytime.

-Design Systems as a Living Product
+Treating Our Design System as a Living Product

 Design systems require continuous iteration and maintenance to evolve alongside the product.
 We hope to establish a clear review process that includes checks for accessibility, performance, and adherence to our design principles to make it easy for anyone on the team to suggest improvements or report a bug.